Updated March 2021

 When I talk to some people about why they are yet to publish a LinkedIn article, it’s sometimes because they’re confused about posts versus articles and whether publishing articles is a LinkedIn Profile or Company Page feature.
 For more experienced writers and bloggers, I’m also often asked whether they should re-purpose a high performing blog from their website as a LinkedIn article.

-Today’s article will explain all of this in more detail so you can decide how you’d like to use the LinkedIn Article feature to help share your perspective on LinkedIn.
+It’s time to decide how you’d like to use the LinkedIn Article feature to help share your perspective on LinkedIn.
 Publishing LinkedIn articles (which you may also be referred to as Pulse articles), is a great way to provide valuable insights to your professional community, as well as a tool to help you start and continue conversations online.
 If you are a digital marketer who manages your client’s LinkedIn presence, this will also help you!

 The Difference Between Posting Updates & Publishing LinkedIn Articles